-i) Validation Summary
+8. Validation Summary

-The validation summary page will notify you of any incomplete required.
-You will not be able to submit the application until all required fields are complete.
+Any required fields in the application form that have not been completed will be detailed in this section.
+You will not be able to submit the application until all required fields are completed.

 5. Submission of the Application